X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA10smoketrail.md

 We declare the List that will be used to store Vector2 objects and we initialize it as an empty List so it is ready to use.
 The second variable we are adding is very useful in game programming, it will generate random numbers whenever we ask it to.
 We will use some random numbers in this chapter as we will add a small amount of random deviation to the position of the smoke particles.

-Next we can update our **UpdateRocket** method to store the smoke position in our List, add this code to the end of the if-block in the **UpdateRocket** method:
+Next, we can update our **UpdateRocket** method to store the smoke position in our List, add this code to the end of the if-block in the **UpdateRocket** method:

 ```csharp
     Vector2 smokePos = _rocketPosition;